istio/istio.io/content/docs/tasks/security/mutual-tls.md

 ### Verifying service configuration

 * Check installation mode.
-If mutual TLS is enabled by default (e.g `istio-auth.yaml` was used when installing Istio), you can expect to see uncommented `authPolicy: MUTUAL_TLS` in configmap.
+If mutual TLS is enabled by default (e.g `istio-demo-auth.yaml` was used when installing Istio), you can expect to see uncommented `authPolicy: MUTUAL_TLS` in the configmap.

     ```command
     $ kubectl get configmap istio -o yaml -n istio-system | grep authPolicy | head -1
     ```

-* Check authentication policies. mTLS can also be enabled (or disabled) per service(s) by authentication policy.
+* Check authentication policies.
+Mutual TLS can also be enabled (or disabled) per service(s) by authentication policy.
 A policy, if exist, will overwrite the configmap setting for the targeted services.
 Unfortunately, there is no quick way to get relevant policies for a service, other than examining all policies in the applicable namespace:

     ```command
     $ kubectl get policies.authentication.istio.io -n default -o yaml